Last updated on June 14th, 2019

 In this baked oatmeal rendition, frosting would take this out of the realm of healthy.
 This is breakfast, after all (not that that’s ever stopped me).

 So I’ve transformed the topping into a maple cream cheese glaze.
 The cream cheese glaze is essential.
-Equal parts tangy and and sweet, it’s what make this baked oatmeal actually taste quintessentially like carrot cake.
+Equal parts tangy and and sweet, it’s what makes this baked oatmeal actually taste quintessentially like carrot cake.

 Now you, too, can have oatmeal cake for breakfast.
 Go ahead and start your day feeling like a rebel breaking all the rules, when really you’re eating a filling nutritious serving of lightly sweetened oatmeal with veggies.